Rajsuthan/User-Authentication-Node.js-Express.js/README.md

 # User-Authentication-Node.js-Express.js
 User Authentication REST API built using Node & Express.
-The REST API include User Login, User Register, Reset Password, storing Email Subscribers, Automatic emails & etc. You just simply clone the Repo, add your Database link and API keys and start using the Rest API.
+The REST API include User Login, User Register, Reset Password, storing Email Subscribers, Automatic emails & etc. You just simply clone the Repo, add your Database link, add your API keys, customise the API according to your requirements and start using the Rest API.

 ## Functionalities & Features
 * Login